Using the Air Quality Index

 Washington's Air Monitoring Network

-Ecology and other air agencies maintain monitoring stations to measure air pollution in Washington.
+Ecology and other clean air agencies maintain monitoring stations to measure air pollution in Washington.
 The map below displays current AQI levels.
-For a bigger map with more features, go to Washington's Air Monitoring Network map.
+Find a bigger map with more features at Washington Air Quality Map.

 Air quality mobile app